medewitt/bio720/main.typ

 - We see an interesting phenomena with splice variants having higher mutation in less conserved locations.
 - The authors note that rare variant loads are similar for synomynous and nonsynomynous locations suggesting weak selective constraints

+Comparing across species can only compare homolgous regions.

 #figure(
     image("assets/figure4a.png", width: 60%),
     caption: [The relationaship between evolutionary conservation (measured by GERP score) and rare variant proportion (fraction of all variants weith derived allele frequency (DAF) < 5% )for variants occurring in different functional elements and with different coding consequences.
 Crosses indicate the average GERP score at variant sites (x axis) and the proportion of rare variants (y axis) in each category.],